ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 - [ ] Text2Sql Task support
 - [ ] Liberal vs Conservative Judge Options for verbose vs crisp RAG comparison
 - [ ] Query-Rewrite support for More-than 2 turn
+- [ ] Specific support for differnt LLM generated text formats (Like Anthropic etc.)

+**Known-Limitation** :
-**Known-Limitation** : We found that the framework sometimes becomes extremely conservative when there is a large gap between the size of the golden text and the generated text.
+1. Verbose vs Crisp RAG Answers - We found that the framework sometimes becomes extremely conservative when there is a large gap between the size of the golden text and the generated text.
 For RAG comparisons, if the golden text is one page long and the generated text is just a few lines, it tends to treat them as dissimilar.
 We are currently working on a more 'liberal' version of this judge, which will be released soon.
+2. Comparing outputs for two LLMs.- We found that some LLM's preface their answers with some text, which can throw Judge off.
+When comparing two LLM try to avoid standard text like "I am just an average Language Model...etc".
+We are working on next version which will do this automatically.

 ## SuperKnowa
 JudgeIt is the latest framework from the SuperKnowa project.
 Do check out our other repos for building RAG pipelines. text2sql etc. here.